You don't have to schmooze to succeed in your career - shy people may thrive in these career options.

 How is it ideal for quiet people?
 "Don't take it for granted if you excel at wildly detail-oriented tasks while most of the world just seems to skim," Ancowitz says.
 "You can be indispensable to an organization by quietly paying attention to the difference a zero can make."

 How can I prepare for this career?
-Education options for this career include a certificate or associate's degree in health information technology from an accredited program, says the Department of Labor.
-The Department also notes that many employers might require professional certification such as Registered Health Information Technician (RHIT).
+These professionals usually need a postsecondary certificate, although they may have an associate's degree, says the Department of Labor.
+The Department also notes that many employers might require professional certification, such as Registered Health Information Technician (RHIT).

 Career #4 - Massage Therapist